SSDI for Widows & Widowers in North Carolina

 If you fall into one of the following categories, you may receive the benefits your deceased husband or wife was getting:

 - If you have a disability that started before your spouse died or within 7 years of his or her death, and you are 50 or older, you can receive 71.5 percent of your deceased husband or wife’s SSDI benefits.

 - If you are 60 or older but are not yet at the age of full retirement, you can receive from 71.5 percent to 99 percent of your deceased spouse’s SSDI benefits.

 - If you are at full retirement age or older, you can receive 100 percent of your deceased spouse’s SSDI benefits.

-If you remarry before the age of 60, you are not eligible to receive Social Security Disability benefits as a surviving spouse.
-With a few exceptions, you must have married your spouse at least nine months before his or her death to qualify for a percentage of his or her Social Security benefits.
+If you remarry before the age of 60, you are not eligible to receive Social Security disability benefits as a surviving spouse.
+With a few exceptions, you must have married your spouse at least nine months before his or her death to qualify for a percentage of his or her SSD benefits.

-We at Lanier Law Group, P.A. understand that losing your spouse is traumatic.
+We understand that losing your spouse is traumatic.
 We also understand that it can cause serious financial problems.
-Our sympathetic lawyers will review your case and determine if you are eligible to continue receiving the SSDI benefits of your spouse.
-To schedule a free initial consultation, call us at 855.234.7619 or contact us online.
-We have 11 offices located in Burlington, Durham, Greensboro, Greenville, Charlotte, Wilmington, Asheville, Raleigh, Winston-Salem, Fayetteville and Jamestown.
-You owe us nothing unless you obtain a settlement.
+Our experienced and compassionate lawyers can thoroughly review your case and determine if you are eligible to continue receiving your spouse’s SSD benefits.